-Bobby Dalbec Goes Deep Again; How Red Sox Prospect Perfectly Fits Club’s Philosophy
+NESN

 That was one of the only highlights for Team USA, as Mexico cruised to an 8-2 win.

 Dalbec’s standing as one of the Red Sox organization’s top prospects is becoming clearer and clearer.
-The former fourth-round pick has produced at every stop over the course of his three-plus professional seasons.
+The 2016 fourth-round pick has produced at every stop over the course of his three-plus professional seasons.
 Dalbec’s .870 career OPS speaks for itself, and it also reinforces the notion he’s been able to catch on no matter where he’s playing.
-In 2019, Dalbec hit 27 home runs, spending most of the season at Double-A Portland before launching six home runs in just 30 games with Triple-A Pawtucket.
+Dalbec hit 27 home runs 2019, spending most of the season at Double-A Portland before launching six home runs in just 30 games with Triple-A Pawtucket.

 There is a decent amount of swing and miss in Dalbec’s game, but that’s the nature of the beast in today’s day and age.
-Dalbec actually fits right into Boston’s offensive philosophies as it pertains to trying to lift the ball.
+The 24-year-old actually fits right into Boston’s offensive philosophies as it pertains to trying to lift the ball.

 When it comes to these relatively new-age hitting philosophies that rapidly are taking over baseball, Red Sox hitting coach Tim Hyers is among the handful of pioneers.
 His hiring went under the radar prior to the 2018 season.
-In his first season on the Boston bench, the Red Sox finished dead-last in home runs.
+The Red Sox finished dead-last in home runs in 2017, the year before Hyers joined Boston’s bench.
 A year later, on the way to a World Series title, the Red Sox finished sixth in the American League with 208 home runs.

 Not all of that credit goes to Hyers, though.
 J.D.
 Martinez saved his season by devoting himself to eschewing decades and decades of hitting advice centered around hitting down on the ball where the perfect outcome was a line drive up the middle.
 Martinez started to hit the ball in the air, and the results followed.
 He has imparted that wisdom on teammates like Mookie Betts — who saw his home run total jump by eight in more than 100 fewer plate appearances from 2017 to 2018 — and it’s a philosophy that has infiltrated the minor leagues, manifesting itself in players like Dalbec.